 “The BOD is mainly responsible for the overall risk management approach and for the approval of risk strategies and principles of the Group.
 It has also the overall responsibility for the development of risk strategies, principles, frameworks, policies and limits.
 It establishes a forum of discussion of the Group’s approach to risk issues in order to make relevant decisions.”

 Financial Risk Management Objectives and Policies

-The principal financial instruments of the Group consist of financial assets at FVPL, short-term investments, fixed income deposits and AFS financial assets.
+The principal financial instruments of the Group consist of financial assets at FVPL, short-term investments, fixed income deposits, corporate and government bonds, and AFS financial assets.
 The main purpose of these financial instruments is to place excess cash in income-earning investments.
 The Group has various other financial instruments such as cash and cash equivalents, receivables, fixed income deposit, and receivables from related parties included under other noncurrent assets and accounts payable and accrued expenses which arise directly from its operations.